catnipunicorn/catnipunicorn.github.io/cv.md

 **Booking.com** (Amsterdam)

-_Product Owner, Copy tooling&infrastructure (acting) and UX Writer – October 2017 - December 2020_
+_Product Manager, Copy tooling&infrastructure (acting) and UX Writer – October 2017 - December 2020_

 * enabled 30+ UX writers to run more and better A/B tests on their own;
 * provided a feedback loop between users (UX writers), developers and data scientists;
 * led team of 3 developers to modernise copy&translations infrastructure serving both web and mobile apps (iOS and Android) to meet company goals, such as offering broader range of products to customers;
 * developed a business case, product strategy and a roadmap for migrating old copy systems to a new service;
-* delivered 20+ trainings to writers, developers and designers across the company (Core product, New products, Infra, Marketing) on copy&translation inner workings.
+* delivered 20+ trainings to writers, developers and designers across the company (Core product, New products, Infra, Marketing) on copy&translations inner workings.

 _Works Council member (elected) — October 20019 - December 2020_